The tonsils are part of the immune system, a glandular (lymphatic) tissue located on each side of the back of the throat.

 The doctor will give the patient a general ear, nose, and throat exam to see if they have red and swollen tonsils with spots or sores and will also do a review of the patient’s medical history.

 The doctor will use a throat swab (which looks like a long cotton swab) to remove a small sample of mucus from the tonsils.
 This will be sent to a laboratory for analysis.

-The samples are used primarily for patients in high-risk groups (such as those with weakened immune systems ) or if previous treatment has failed.
+The samples are used primarily for patients in high-risk groups (those with weakened immune systems ) or if previous treatment has failed.

-In some cases, the doctor will also do a blood test to check your blood count or to check for glandular fever.
+In some cases, the doctor will also do a blood test to check your blood count or for glandular fever.

-In the past, serious bacterial infections, such as diphtheria, have caused tonsillitis, but now this is very rare due to vaccination and improved treatment of these diseases.
+In the past, severe bacterial infections, such as diphtheria have caused tonsillitis, but now this is very rare due to vaccination and improved treatment of these diseases.

 The viruses that cause tonsillitis are often the ones that frequently affect the respiratory system.

 They include the influenza virus, parainfluenza virus (which causes laryngitis and croup), adenovirus, enterovirus, and rhinovirus.